 There are 4 levels of Equility.

 In the first level, the horse wears a halter on its head and the handler, who walks alongside the horse, can use a halter to help him.
-The tasks to be performed are: forward, stand, backing, turn on, wait, slalom, maze, crossing the fence.
+The tasks to be performed are: forward, stand, backing, turn on, wait, slalom, maze, and crossing the fence.

-Also in the second level, the horse has a halter on his head and the handler can help himself with the lead rope and still walk alongside the horse.
+In the second level, the horse has a halter on his head and the handler can help himself with the lead rope and still walk alongside the horse.
 The following tasks are added to those in the first level: jump, curtain, bridge, passage through the ring, and lift to the platform.

 In the third level, all the elements from the first and second levels are performed, except that the horse is not wearing a halter or the handler is not holding the lead rope but is still standing or walking beside the horse.